timofeysie/acapana/README.md

 After installing the react debugging tools via the official [instructions](https://github.com/zalmoxisus/redux-devtools-extension#usage), the new articles can be seen in the action, but the store is not changed.

 Also, the keyboard import on the form component started to fail.
 Not kidding, the only way I could fill the input was with the arrows keys and return to submit previous values.
+Closing that tab and running the app in another fixed the issue.

+### Add middleware to filter input

+A Redux middleware is a function that is able to intercept, and act accordingly, our actions, before they reach the reducer.

+The benefits from using a Redux middleware are:
+* the logic can live outside React (or any other library/framework)
+* middlewares become reusable pieces of logic, easily to reason about
+* middlewares can be tested in isolation
+* we keep the components clean

+You cannot call fetch from within an action creator in Redux.
+If you do you get this error:
+“Error: Actions must be plain objects.
+Use custom middleware for async actions”.

+### redux-thunk

+For making things work we redux-thunk, a custom middleware.

 ## Deploy the Frontend